 How can someone claim if they don’t have internet access and friends/family are unable to help?

-You can contact the council’s benefits section on 01306 879187 from Monday to Friday between 8.30am and 5pm.
-You will be offered a callback by an officer who will make the online application on your behalf.
+You can contact the Benefits team by calling 01306 879187 Monday to Friday 8.30am to 5pm.
+You will be offered a callback from an officer who will make the online application on your behalf.
 Please see below for details of the information you will need to have to hand when you receive the callback.
 You will need to supply supporting documents before your claim is processed.

 Before you start